joemewes/DruDockCli/README.md

 composer global require dockerdrupal/cli
 ```

 - Note : drupal/console and drush/drush have complex dependencies and may cause conflicts with this utility.
-You can resolve this by adding the following to your global/project composer.json file:
+You should be able to resolve this by adding the following to your global/project composer.json file, and then running 'composer global update' :

 ```
 {